 - Partial Hospitalization

-The recommendation of an immediate emergency psychiatric evaluation at a local hospital emergency room is made under two circumstances:
+The recommendation for an immediate psychiatric evaluation at a local hospital emergency room is made under two circumstances:

 Your privacy and confidentiality are always our top priority.
 Screening results and treatment recommendations are only disclosed to individuals for whom you have given us written permission to communicate with.
 The only exception to this rule of confidentiality is in cases of child abuse and the risk for suicial or violent behavior.